sabre-io/sabre.io/source/event/promise.md

 Conceptually this client works as follows:

-1. We perform new http requests with the `addRequest` method.
+1. We perform new HTTP requests with the `addRequest` method,
 2. When we are completely done, we can call the `wait` method, which causes the client to simply wait until all the still outstanding requests have completed.

-The developer of the MultiHttp client can use Promises to handle asynchronous results.
+The developer of the `MultiHttp` client can use Promises to handle asynchronous results.

 This is an example of how our example would work: